 The Act authorizes the agencies to prohibit air tours within the ATMP boundary.
-The NPS determined that prohibiting air tours within the ATMP boundary is necessary to protect Park resources and values, meet Park management objectives, and is responsive to the concerns of the Northern Plains Tribes.
+Based on the level of air tour noise, the NPS determined that the selected action (prohibiting air tours within the ATMP planning area) is necessary to protect Park resources and values, meet Park management objectives, and is responsive to the concerns of the Northern Plains Tribes.